Securing Coal Plant Retirements to Reduce Carbon and Other Air Pollution

 Western Resource Advocates Champions the Transition away from Coal toward a Clean Energy Future

 Western Resource Advocates has championed the transition from coal-fired power plants to cleaner energy sources for over 20 years.
 We work to help states devise plans that reduce their reliance on coal and increase clean energy.
-We advocate before public utility commissions [NEED link to page].
+We advocate before public utilities commissions.
 We work to help Western states implement the national Clean Power Plan and devise renewable energy plans to increase their clean energy portfolio.